brunorsantos/booking-service/README.md

 - Use proper environment variables for configuration.
 - Use some APM tool to monitor the application.
 (Like datadog, newrelic, etc)
 - Use some log management tool to centralize logs.
 (Like ELK)
--

 ### Design improvements

 - Richardson Maturity Model level 3 TODO - Add HATEOAS to the responses
 - Include pagination in the list responses
 - Use better Lombok annotations to avoid boilerplate code
--

 ### Code improvements

-- Even if is possible to deal properly with booking cancelling and rebooking using the `/properties/{id}/bookings/{id}` endpoint, it would be better to have a specific endpoint for those, isolating rules and making it easier to consumers.
+- It's possible to deal properly with booking cancelling and rebooking using the `/properties/{id}/bookings/{id}` endpoint, but it would be better to have a specific endpoint for those, isolating rules and making it easier to consumers.
 - Don't allow to book or block a property past dates (maybe isolating booking history to a different microservice)
+- Have specific entities and endpoints for property owners and guests.
+- Create unit testing for validations
+- Create specific unit tests for entity mappers
 -